jcaillon/valet/docs/static/config.md

 If true, will enable the icons (using nerd font).

+#### VALET_CONFIG_DISABLE_ESC_CODES

+If true, will disable all ANSI escape codes.
+This will break Valet usage in the terminal, this option is intended to be used in a CI environment where you want to disable all colors and escape codes.

+#### VALET_CONFIG_DISABLE_TEXT_ATTRIBUTES

+If true, will disable all Select Graphic Rendition escape codes that modify the text attributes.
+It can be used if your terminal does not support text attributes.

 #### VALET_CONFIG_TEST_DIFF_COMMAND

 The command (with arguments) that will be used to diff files in the `valet test` command.